sstarr77/economic_resilience_group_project/README.md

 The US Treasury Department has several datasets related to public debt.
 The [yield curve](https://www.treasury.gov/resource-center/data-chart-center/interest-rates/pages/textview.aspx?data=yield) is a key indicator of economic health.
 They also maintain data on the sale of [securities](https://www.treasurydirect.gov/instit/annceresult/annceresult.htm).

-They also have [auction data](https://home.treasury.gov/services/treasury-auctions) for items that are siezed by the IRS.
+They also have [auction data](https://home.treasury.gov/services/treasury-auctions) for items that are seized by the IRS.

 ### Federal Reserve